pcfens/puppet-filebeat/README.md

 This module doesn't load the [elasticsearch index template](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-getting-started.html#filebeat-template) into elasticsearch (required when shipping directly to elasticsearch).

+Only filebeat versions after 1.0.0-rc1 are supported.
+1.0.0-rc1 and older don't support YAML like the ruby template can easily generate.

 ## Development

 Pull requests and bug reports are welcome.
 If you're sending a pull request, please consider